 Yep, that’s right.
 Fewer vegetables.

-How following mainstream advice to eat 6-8 servings of vegetables a day could hurt your gut
+Find out how following mainstream advice to eat six to eight servings of vegetables a day could hurt your gut.

 Vegetables that are high in insoluble fiber include: